13 best things to do in Canberra: city guide

 BEST TIME TO VISIT CANBERRA

 The climate is similar to that of the rest of Australia.
-Summers are hot and dry, while winters are cool and wet.
-The best time to visit Canberra is between May and September when temperatures are milder.
+Summers are hot and towards the end even many rain showers, while winters are cool and often dry.
+The best time to visit Canberra is between May and September when temperatures are milder, however, it can be very cold in from June to August.

 Where to stay in Canberra